retorquere/bibtex-parser/docs/interfaces/index.parseroptions.md

 • `Optional` **errorHandler**: *false* \| (`message`: *string*) => *void*

-By default, when an unexpected parsing error is found (such as a TeX command which I did not anticipate), the parser will throw an error.
+By default, when an unexpected parsing error is found (such as a TeX command which the parser does not know about), the parser will throw an error.
 You can pass a function to handle the error instead, where you can log it, display it, or even still throw an error

 Defined in: [index.ts:378](https://github.com/retorquere/bibtex-parser/blob/master/index.ts#L378)